alphagov/paas-elasticache-broker/README.md

-# paas-elasticache-redis-broker
+# paas-elasticache-broker

-A CloudFoundry service broker for AWS Elasticache Redis services
+A CloudFoundry service broker for AWS Elasticache services.
+Currently only Redis is supported.